Gfast2/Beaglebone_HD44780_driver/Log.md

 ## TODO ##

+/ **Alex**: In Eclipse: On Project's name -Right Mouse-> Index -> Rebuild / On _HD44780.pdf_ Page:42 is a example instruction on how to use 4 bit mode control this display / On _HD44780.pdf_ Page:46 _Figure 24_ 4-Bit Interface initialization
 / Build up the "Hello World!"
 Sketch that control HD44780 directly
 - sketch this code
 - compile it without error